os-js/os-js.org/src/manual/server/node/index.md

 # Node Server

+The default server for OS.js is Node.
+Version 4 or above is required (might work on older but not officially supported).

 You can install [node supervisor](https://github.com/petruisfan/node-supervisor) and the development (dist-dev) server will automatically reload on change.

 ## Starting